anushaporeddy030697/student_internship_management/README.md

 9/8/22
 --> completed drawing the flow chat in online tool called lucid chart.

+--> created wiki for the project in repository

 ** CHENNU VENKATA SHASHANKAR **
 --------------------------------
 Iam chennu venkata shashankar who is one of the team member in the project "Student Internship Management".
 I work for web design using XMl.